Sober (Pink song): Chart performance

 "Sober" made its debut on the Australian ARIA Singles Chart, entering at number 16 and peaking at number 6 six weeks later.
 In 2009, the song was certified double platinum by the Australian Recording Industry Association for shipments of over 140,000 copies.
 In New Zealand, the song debuted at number 35 and peaked at number 7, on December 15, 2008.
 In the United Kingdom, the song entered at number 80 and eventually peaked at number 9.
 In Austria, "Sober" peaked at number 4, and remained at its peak position for five non-consecutive weeks, while in Netherlands, it charted higher, reaching number 2.
 In Canada, "Sober" debuted at number 66 and went on to peak at number 8.

 Music video

-The music video was directed by Jonas Akerlund and filmed in the last days of September in Stockholm, Sweden.
+The music video was directed by Jonas Akerlund and filmed in Stockholm, Sweden.
 It plays on a dream-like space between real and imagined over the course of a night.
 Pink hosts a party attended by a vamped up version of herself and the two quickly fall into bed, scratching and biting each other.